skx/dotfiles/.emacs.d/init.md

 [use-package](https://github.com/jwiegley/use-package) is a helpful library which allows you to keep all configuration related to a single package in a self-contained block, and do so much more.

-We're going to also use [straight](https://github.com/radian-software/straight.el) as a package manager, so first of all we bootstrap it (if necessary):
+We're going to also use [straight](https://github.com/radian-software/straight.el) as a package manager (i.e installer) so we need to bootstrap it:

 ```lisp
 (defvar bootstrap-version)